Xiaonanmen metro station: Operations

-The station was formerly served by a shuttle service between Ximen and CKS Memorial Hall.
-Platform 1 and 2 would switch service every 6 months under that operation.
+The station was formerly served by a shuttle service between Ximen and CKS Memorial Hall because trains from Xindian would travel to Tamsui.
+Platform 1 and 2 would switch service every six months under that operation.
 Upon the opening of the Xinyi Line in November 2013, the shuttle was extended south to Taipower Building.
 Upon the opening of the Songshan Line in November 2014, the shuttle was replaced by trains running the full-length Songshan–Xindian line service between Songshan and Xindian.